badriadhikari/Algorithms-2020fall/homeworks/Homework10.md

 If a dense graph does not have negative weights, is it theoritically equivalent (in terms of speed) to run Dijkstra's algorithm |V| times instead of the Floyd-Warshall algorithm?
 Why?

 ## Question 3
 Mary wants to solve the single-source shortest path problem on a dense graph with negative weights but she has the Floyd-Warshall all-pair shortest path algorithm implemented already.
 It is ok (in terms of speed) to use the implementation that she already has?
+Explain.

 ## Question 4
 For the directed graph below, trace the dynamic programming implementation for calculating all-pair shortest path to obtain the all-pair shortest paths.
 Calculate L<sup>(1)</sup>, L<sup>(2)</sup>, L<sup>(3)</sup>, L<sup>(4)</sup>, and L<sup>(5)</sup>.
 For the missing weights assume that following weights: {(1,2): 1, (1,5): -1, and (3,2):1}.
 Verify your answers using the implementation in the appendix.